run-ai/docs/docs/admin/integration/seldon.md

-# Integrate Run:AI with Seldon Core
+# Integrate Run:ai with Seldon Core

 [Seldon Core](https://github.com/SeldonIO/seldon-core){target=_blank} is software that deploys machine learning models to production over Kubernetes.
-The purpose of this document is to explain how to use Seldon Core together with Run:AI.
+The purpose of this document is to explain how to use Seldon Core together with Run:ai.

-Of special importance, is the usage of Seldon together with the Run:AI [fractions](../../Researcher/Walkthroughs/walkthrough-fractions.md) technology: Machine learning production tends to take less GPU Memory.
+Of special importance, is the usage of Seldon together with the Run:ai [fractions](../../Researcher/Walkthroughs/walkthrough-fractions.md) technology: Machine learning production tends to take less GPU Memory.
 As such, allocating fraction of the GPU per job allows for better GPU Utilization.